Ramesh Juneja

-Ramesh C. Juneja (born 28 July 1955) is an Indian businessman and the Chairman of Mankind Pharma.
-The company ranks in the top position in India in terms of prescription generated per doctor per month.
+Ramesh C. Juneja (born 28 July 1955) is an Indian billionaire businessman and the Chairman of Mankind Pharma.
+He is one of the 100 richest Indians as per Forbes; his net worth was estimated to be $2.3 billion in 2019.

+Career

 After completing his graduation in science, he started his career in 1974 with KeePharma Ltd., working as a medical representative.
 In 1975, he joined Lupin Limited and worked there as first line manager for almost 8 years.